X-rays are a fast and easy way to get automatic insights and explorations of your data.

 If you come across an X-ray that’s particularly interesting, you can save it as a dashboard by clicking the green Save button.
 Metabase will create a new dashboard and put it and all of its charts in a new collection, and will save this new collection wherever you choose.

-If for some reason X-rays aren’t a good fit for your team or your data, administrators can turn them off completely in the general settings area of the Admin Panel.
+If for some reason X-rays aren’t a good fit for your team or your data, administrators can turn them off completely by clicking on the gear icon in the upper right and going to Admin settings > Settings > General and toggling the option to Enable X-ray features.